In this post, we go over the top things to do in Hyde Park, one of London's great public green spaces.

 The Serpentine was created to not only be beautiful, but also provide a location for leisure activities such as boating, and later, swimming.

-In fact, in the 2012 London Olympics, it was the venue for the men's and women’s triathlon and marathon swimming events!
+In fact, the 2012 London Olympics was the venue for the men's and women’s triathlon and marathon swimming events!

 Even if you’re not an Olympic athlete, you can still swim in the Serpentine at the Serpentine Lido, a designated and marked area of the water that is open to the public from May to early September.